 You can file a claim against the Florida DOT for road defects accidents caused by their negligence.
 When filing a claim against a government agency, you must thoroughly understand the laws and regulations that apply.

-Schedule a Free Consultation With Our Fort Lauderdale Auto Accident Lawyers
+Schedule a Free Consultation With Our Fort Lauderdale, FL Auto Accident Lawyer

 If you’ve been injured in an accident due to road defects, our Fort Lauderdale road defects attorneys will pursue the compensation you deserve.